Awsyaseen76/jordanEvents/readme.md

  -[x] the payment calculated based on user discount, eventDays for user.
  -[x] the details show the discount type and tag also.
  -[x] the attendance now in seperate modal, and could taken multiple times throught the day, and it shows the totals.
- -[x] freeze memberShip for each user, the modal will show show the days from today to as a checkbox to select the days the user want to freeze, after submit the user could not freeze again as it once per the event, if he try to do that then the checkboxes will be disabled, for the user that had freezed days they will shown on bottomn of the modal.
+ -[x] freeze memberShip for each user, the modal will show show the days from today to as a checkbox to select the days the user want to freeze, after submit the user could not freeze again as it once per the event, if he try to do that then the checkboxes will be disabled, for the user that had froze days they will shown on bottomn of the modal.
  -[x] the feedback is workinng just fine.